-de lelete/specify as applicable Date
+d lelete/specify as applicable Date

-SEI ELLERS
+SEI LLERS

 INT TERVENING AS BROKERS

-vinne.

-UYERSve this day entered into a contract on the following terms
+BU IYERS

-IIav ive this day entered into a contract on the following terms and conditions.
+hav ve this day entered into a contract on the following terms and conditions.

 1. GOODS

-2. · · Sellers shall have the option of shipping a further 3%, over the above 2%, shall be settled at the market pr thereof; the value to be fixed by arbitration, unless mu being made, each shipment shall be considered a separ ate contract, but the margin on the mean quantity sold shall not be affected thereby.
-2 DDICE AND DECEMBARION 3.
-(40461:1 224011.)
-At the price (per tonne of 1,000 kilograms/per to n of 1016 kilograms or 2240 lbs) gross weight of cost, insurance and freight to 16 .
-1 .
-6 cost, insurance and freight free out to cost and freight to cost and freight to cost and freight free out to cost and freight free out to 4.
-BROKERAGEper tonne, to be part d by Sellers on the mean contract quantity, goods lost or not lost, contract fulfilled or not fulfilled unless contract under the terms of the Prevention of Shipme documents are exchanged, or if the goods are not ap consecutive day after the last day for appropriation.
-A to arbitration in accordance with the arbitration claus .
-5. QUALITY Warranted to contain at time and place of discharge Official certificate of inspection, or certifi cation of inspection of at time and place of loading into the ocean carrying vessel, shall be final tender of a higher grade of the same colour and descrip Sample, at time and place of shipment about as pe r sealed sample marked in possession of ; the word "about" when referring to quality Difference in quality shall not entitle Buyers to reject • appeal, as the case may be, referred to in the Arbitration Rules specified in the Arbitration Clause.
+2. QUANTITY

+3. PRICE AND DESTINATION At the price (per tonne of 1,000 kilograms/per ton of 1016 kilograms or 2240 lbs) gross weight of

+cost, insurance and freight to

+cost, insurance and freight free out to

+cost and freight to

+cost and freight free out to

+4. BROKERAGE per tonne, to be paid by Sellers on the mean contract quantity, goods lost or not lost, contract fulfilled or not fulfilled unless such non-fulfilment is due to the cancellation of the contract under the terms of the Prevention of Shipment Clause.
+Brokerage shall be due on the day shipping documents are exchanged, or if the goods are not appropriated then brokerage shall be due on the 30th consecutive day after the last day for appropriation.
+Any disputes arising out of this clause shall be referred to arbitration in accordance with the arbitration clause.

+5. QUALITY Warranted to contain at time and place of discharg

+Official certificate of inspection, or certification of inspection of at time and place o loading into the ocean carrying vessel, shall be final as to quality.
+Buyers shall not be entitled to reject a tender of a higher grade of the same colour and description.

+Sample , at time and place of shipment about as per sealed sample marked in possession o

+Difference in quality shall not entitle Buyers to reject except under the award of arbitrator(s) or board of

+- appeal, as the case may be, referred to in the Arbitration Rules specified in the Arbitration Clause.
+47 - 48

 Condition.
 Shipment shall be made in good condition.
-Should the goods arrive out of condition, due regard shall be made for the time of the year in which the shipment took place.
+Should the goods arrive out of condition, due regard 49 shall be made for the time of the year in which the shipment took place.
 The fact of the goods so arriving shall not necessarily be sufficient proof of an improper shipment.

-6. PERIOD OF SHIPMENT
+52 PERIOD OF SHIPMENT 6.

-As per bill(s) of lading dated or to be dated.....
+As per bill(s) of lading dated or to be dated